Timothy Pesci

-In the 2000 election, he was defeated for re-election by 25-year-old Republican Jeff Coleman, in spite of the district being 70% Democratic.
+In the 2000 election, he was defeated for re-election by twenty-five-year-old Republican Jeff Coleman, in spite of the district being seventy percent Democratic.
 Bill DeWeese, the House Democratic Leader, said that Pesci had run a "condescending" race against Coleman, calling his opponent "Jeffy" and describing Coleman's campaign volunteers as "the Children from the Corn," referring to the horror film.

-Following his defeat, Pesci was signed as a consultant to the Democratic Caucus in a 6-month contract worth $30,000.
+Following his defeat, Pesci was signed as a consultant to the Democratic Caucus with a six-month contract worth $30,000.
 When Pesci's request for an extension was not granted, he unleashed a "volley of four-letter oaths" against DeWeese, who terminated the contract early.
 In a surprising move, the House Republican Leader, John Perzel, promptly hired Pesci for a three-week contract, which gave Pesci just enough seniority to qualify for a higher state pension.

+Death

 Pesci died on September 28, 2016, at his home, in Freeport, Pennsylvania.